 Can I train deaf dogs without a vibrating collar?

 It is possible, but a collar will make the process easier and take less time to train.

 Should I use the shock settings to train a deaf dog?

 It’s better not to use shock for deaf dogs.
 Your dog will feel pain or discomfort, which will not help you get closer to each other.
 Shock collars are designed to correct behavior.

 Can a vibrating collar be used for barking problems?

-Any purpose is acceptable but it’s important to select only one purpose for the collar.
+Any purpose is acceptable, but selecting only one purpose for the collar is essential.